 Data Sheet, which may be overprinted to facilitate standardization of data entered

-The CHDO will maintain a file on each APD.
-Inspectors
+The CHDO will maintain a file on each APD/DFEE.
+Inspectors must ensure that

-shall ensure that

-the CHDO file contains the following documents for each APD:
+the CHDO file contains the following documents for each APD/DFEE:

-Letter of Authority for original issuance and each renewal or change of authority
+Letter of Authority for original issuance and each renewal, change of authority,

 FAA Form 8000-5, Certificate of Designation.